StopModReposts/Illegal-Mod-Sites/howto.md

 =============================

 ## Advertising
-The more points, the more ads the site has...
+The more points, the more ads the site has
 AdFly links automatically give 5.

 ## Redistribution
 If redistribution is 1, the site doesn't redistribute the mod (e.g. Links directly to the original download).